About

 I understood that space well.
 That was part of why I left it.

 I make electronic music under the name Disaster Preparedness Club.
-The setup is all hardware — a Squarp Pyramid sequencer driving a Korg MS-20, a Yamaha CS01-II, a pair of Korg Volcas, a Behringer TD-3, and a Sequential Circuits Drumtraks from 1984 through a rack of effects.
+The setup is all hardware — a Squarp Pyramid sequencer driving a Korg MS-20, a Yamaha CS01-II, a pair of Korg Volcas, a Behringer TD-3, and a Sequential Circuits Drumtraks through a rack of effects.
 No DAW, no laptop on stage, no subscriptions.
 Everything happens in real time on the machines.
 The gear from 1984 works the same way it did in 1984.

 The music sits somewhere between darkwave, 1980s horror and sci-fi film scores, EBM, and post-industrial electronic forms.
 Tension, restraint, and physical presence over excess or spectacle.
 Themes of anxiety and impending collapse run throughout — but the record resists stagnation.
 Defiance and moments of fragile hope push against the weight.
 The debut EP, Music for a Crisis, was released January 2, 2026.
 The name is accurate.

-The approach is: use what's available, repurpose what others threw away, build what you can't buy, and don't wait for permission or a budget.
+The approach is: use what's available, repurpose what others threw away, build what you can, and don't wait for permission or a budget.
 The Nature Oracle is a gutted 1970s Hanimex slide viewer with a Raspberry Pi Zero and a small LCD where the film slide used to go — it pulls climate data, asteroid near-approaches, and solar weather from NASA and other APIs and displays them in orange ASCII on a black screen.
 The CyGar is a cyberdeck built into an actual cigar box — Raspberry Pi inside, orange mechanical keyboard bolted to the lid, dual screens, hazard tape on the hinges.
 It runs a full Linux desktop.
 The aesthetic is part of the point.

 Both projects started as constraints.
 Keeping things out the landfill is something that always sounds like a good idea.

 For years the arrangement was: free storage in exchange for your data — Google Drive, iCloud, Facebook, OneDrive, all of it indexed and mined by someone else.
 At some point that tradeoff stopped feeling acceptable.
 I migrated everything off those platforms onto a self-hosted Nextcloud instance running on a Raspberry Pi 5, with local backups on a second drive.
 Home Assistant runs on a salvaged Pi 3B.
 Pi-hole handles DNS filtering for the whole network.
-None of it called home when I set it up, and none of it does now.

 The maintenance is real and I won't pretend otherwise.
 But the infrastructure is mine, and that matters.